- Assistant Professor of Conducting

 - BM, Oberlin Conservatory

-Chang studied orchestral conducting with David Hoose and Bridget-Michaele Reischl; other mentors include Gustav Meier, JoAnn Falletta, Robert Spano, Gunther Schuller, Ann Howard Jones, Larry Rachleff, and Donald Schleicher.
+Chang studied orchestral conducting with David Hoose and Bridget-Michaele Reischl; other mentors include Carlo Montanaro, Emmanuel Villaume, Nicole Paiement, Gustav Meier, JoAnn Falletta, Robert Spano, Gunther Schuller, Ann Howard Jones, Larry Rachleff, and Donald Schleicher.

-She received her Doctor of Musical Arts in orchestral conducting from Boston University and studied cello performance, music education, composition, and music theory from Oberlin Conservatory.
-Her work earned her the Kahn Career Entry Award, Pi Kappa Lambda Prize for Musicianship, Berklee Collaboration Grant, Theodore Presser Scholarship, and Ernest Hatch Wilkins Memorial Prize.
+Her work has earned her the Kahn Career Entry Award, Pi Kappa Lambda Prize for Musicianship, Berklee Collaboration Grant, Theodore Presser Scholarship, and Ernest Hatch Wilkins Memorial Prize.

-- 2017 Winner of The American Prize in Conducting, community opera division
+- 2017 American Prize in Conducting, community opera division

-- Recipient of Esther B. and Albert S. Kahn Career Entry Award
+- Esther B. and Albert S. Kahn Career Entry Award